-How does the Grant Review & Analysis Office know what was excluded from the indirect (F&A) cost calculation on a modular proposal?
+How does Grant Services & Analysis know what was excluded from the indirect (F&A) cost calculation on a modular proposal?

 On modular proposals, indirect (F&A) cost calculation exclusions should be listed under the notes section on the PAF so that the department, school, and ORSP are aware of your cost considerations.

 How are K Awards different from other research submissions?

 K Awards are part of the career award series, unlike a regular research award series (R).
 The application form set and budget pages differ between K and other research awards.
 K awards require an institutional commitment letter.
 The biosketch for the candidate on K awards is modified compared to the regular biosketch.
 K awards require that other support is submitted for mentors at time of application, but regular research awards use just-in-time concepts for other support.
 Please visit our NIH Specifics, Tips & Tricks page for more information.

 Should I add other grant administrators (from outside our department) to the PAF so they can have access?

 Maybe – when added as administrators they can access the PAF and enter information regarding their faculty (such as adding the appropriate space for their investigator).